-Women with vestibulodynia have touch sensitive areas on the vulva (see**).
+Women with vestibulodynia have touch-sensitive areas on the vulva (see our page Vestibulodynia).
 This phenomenon is called allodynia when the sensation of touch/pressure is felt as pain.
 We are not quite sure why this happens, but it can produce sexual pain and pain with the use of tampons.
-For some women understandably, there is a fear of touching the vulval area - a phobia, which can leas to sexual avoidance , so when sex is finally attempted there can be vaginismus (or involuntary contraction of the vaginal muscles) which leads to more pain.
+For some women understandably, there is a fear of touching the vulval area – a phobia, which can lead to sexual avoidance, so when sex is finally attempted there can be vaginismus (or involuntary contraction of the vaginal muscles) which leads to more pain.
 There has been a change in focus on vestibulodynia treatment to encourage women to touch and massage the vulval area.
-This is called desensitization and can help reduce the allodynia problem and increase confidence of having penetrative sex.
-The use of the vaginal trainers (of which Amielle is one make) can also help (see ** for more info on vaginal trainers).
+This is called desensitisation and it can help reduce the allodynia problem and increase confidence in having penetrative sex.
+The use of the vaginal trainers, or dilators (of which Amielle is one make) can also help (see the paragraph on dilators on our Physiotherapy page for more info on vaginal trainers).
 These pieces of plastic can be introduced into the vagina to help relax the pelvic floor muscles and allow the woman to feel more comfortable with an object in the vagina other than a penis.
 Relaxation is the key!

 Outcome of study

-The trial simply uses these trainers and assesses their benefit with standardized questionnaires before and after treatment.
+The trial simply uses these trainers and assesses their benefit with standardised questionnaires before and after treatment.
 They do seem to help some of the women.

 This is a simple trial and something that women with vestibulodynia can try themselves as the trainers can be bought over the counter (a simple vibrator might be tried in its place).
-See the sheet on densitisation which also includes instructions on pelvic floor exercises which can help.
-It is worth noting that this treatment can take time to work and needs investment and perseverance - it may take several months for the benefit to become apparent.
+See our page Physiotherapy, which gives information on densitisation and also includes instructions on pelvic floor exercises which can help.
+It is worth noting that this treatment can take time to work and needs investment and perseverance – it may take several months for the benefit to become apparent.

 Influence of dietary oxalates on the risk of adult-onset vulvodynia.